The Last Dance (EP)

 The Last Dance is the fourth EP and seventh overall release by English post-rock and experimental rock band Disco Inferno.
 The EP was the band's third release to develop their innovative production and sample-based approach.
-After initially recording sessions for the EP with their original producer Charlie McIntosh, the band's label Rough Trade Records were unsatisfied with the sessions and instead the band worked with a new producer, Michael Johnson, famous for his work with New Order.
+After initially recording sessions for the EP with their original producer Charlie McIntosh, the band's label, Rough Trade Records was unsatisfied with the sessions, and instead the band worked with a new producer, Michael Johnson, famous for his work with New Order.
 His production ethic included a period of pre-production, the first time the band had used this process.

 The EP consists of four tracks and is considered by music journalists to be a highly eclectic release.
 It was released by Rough Trade Records in November 1993 in the UK alone, with the title track released as a white label single.
 The EP cover was the band's first of many of the band's artworks designed by Fuel with photography from David Spero.
 The EP was mostly overlooked upon its release but has subsequently been praised, alongside the rest of the band's output in this era, to be highly innovative.
 The EP was taken out of print shortly after release but was remastered and re-released as part of the compilation The 5 EPs in November 2011.